 When I first spoke openly about experiencing recurrent miscarriage, people flooded my inbox with solidarity and questions.
 Many told their own stories–usually stories I’d never heard.
 Many others were in the throes of miscarriage grief, and they came to me to vent, seek advice, learn what to expect, and get tips for coping with miscarriage.

-This post is a roundup of the many questions people have asked me, and the resources I’ve developed as a result.
+This article answers the many questions people have asked me, plus provides the resources I’ve developed as a result.

 Here you’ll find the following types of information:

 - What to expect when you miscarry at different stages of pregnancy

 - What to expect down the road

 - Ideas for memorializing your loss as a way to cope